 Teriyaki Shrimp

-Saute your shrimp in butter just until pink. add in your teriyaki sauce and serve over rice.
+Sauté your shrimp in butter just until pink. add in your teriyaki sauce and serve over rice.
 Try adding in some steamed veggies for a complete meal.
-Wonderful every time!!
+Wonderful every time!
+If you like this recipe, you love our Texas Roadhouse Shrimp recipe.

-We tried something new with this sauce for the first time tonight! …..
+We tried something new with this easy teriyaki sauce recipe for the first time!
 BEEF JERKY!!
-In the NuWave oven.
+In a NuWave oven (or air fryer of choice).
 We marinated the thin strips of beef in the teriyaki sauce for about an hour.
 Then we cooked the beef strips in our Nuwave oven on power level 3 for 2 1/2 hours.
 Flipping them over halfway through.
 They were amazing!

 Thanks for sharing, I have been looking for a teriyaki sauce recipe. 🙂 Pinned!